mt-bradley/carma-scraper/README.md

 # Carma Scraper

-This project is a Python-based web scraper that extracts product details from [Carma](https://carma.com.au/).
+This project is a Python-based web scraper that extracts product details from the Carma website.
+Proof of concept for DCO to scrape web data for a live build.
 It downloads the top 3 product images and extracts details such as title, variant, distance, transmission, price, and repayment information.
 The scraped data is saved in a JSON file, and images are organized in an `img` folder.

-## Project Files

-The repository includes the following files and directories:

-1. **`/img`**
-   - A directory for storing downloaded images.
-   - This folder is created automatically at runtime if it doesn't exist.

-2. **`.dockerignore`**
-   - Excludes unnecessary files (such as the local virtual environment and Python cache files) from being copied into the Docker image.

-3. **`.gitignore`**
-   - Specifies files and directories that Git should ignore (e.g., the `venv/` folder, `__pycache__`, etc.).

-4. **`Dockerfile`**
-   - Contains the instructions for building the Docker container for this project.

-5. **`carma-scraper.tar`**
-   - (Optional) An exported Docker image archive of the project.
-   - This file can be loaded using `docker load -i carma-scraper.tar`.

-6. **`carma_scraped_data.json`**
-   - The JSON file where the scraped product data is stored.

-7. **`main.py`**
-   - The main Python script containing the web scraping logic.

-8. **`requirements.txt`**
-   - Lists the Python dependencies required to run the project.

 ## Prerequisites